linusghanadan/linusghanadan/README.md

 ### 👋 Hi there, my name is Linus Ghanadan!

+I am a purpose-driven worker interested in a career that leverages data to inform projects implementing sustainable solutions and advancing environmental stewardship.

 I graduated in June 2024 with a M.S. in Environmental Data Science from the Bren School of Environmental Science & Management at UC Santa Barbara.
 As a Master’s capstone project, I worked with the outdoor apparel company Darn Tough Vermont to model and visualize their data on greenhouse gas emissions.

 In May 2023, I received a B.S. in Environmental Economics from the University of Maryland.
 As an undergraduate student, I also gained research and internship experience at the U.S. Department of Transportation, World Resources Institute, and The Nature Conservancy.

-Moving forward, my career goal is to implement data-driven solutions that advance sustainability within the public and private sectors.
+In these roles, I worked on projects relating to the energy transition and conservation.

 <!--
 **linusghanadan/linusghanadan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.